 This 100 year old silverplate trophy cup arrived very badly damaged.
 The handles were completely ripped off leaving gabbing holes in the body of the cup.
 When the handles broke off they also damaged the top edge where the handles are attached.
 A 1/2" piece in the rim of the cup was missing.

 The trophy cup was also crushed in half, and bent over on the stem so badly it wouldn't even stand up for the photo.
 (I had to start straightening it up just to take a picture.)
 The lid was also crushed in badly and the finial on the lid was broken off.

-The trophy was 100 years old and a family heirloom.
+The trophy was a family heirloom.
 The customer wanted to keep it looking like it had "character."
 My goal was to repair the cup, handles and lid without replating.
 It was a lot of work but it looks fabulous!